If my math is correct

 Damn I'm in the wrong job.

 Having acquired the TV rights to top-flight sports for £736m, BT is to give much of it away to its broadband punters at no extra cost - or indeed to anyone who wants to pony up just a few quid a week.
-Last year, the telco shelled out millions for the rights to show 38 Premier league football matches live over a three-year period …
+Last year, the telco shelled out millions for the rights to show 38 Premier league football matches live over a three-year …

 736 mil for 38 matches: